rtCamp/rtMedia/readme.txt

 * *[Henry Wright](http://profiles.wordpress.org/henrywright-1)* has kindly sponsored the *Featured Media* feature.
 * 优素映像 (Yousu Image) has sponsored the latest *Like* feature which doesn't depend on BuddyPress, any more.
+* Richard Ellis has sponsored the profile picture along with the link back to the profile in the media pop ups.

 == Translation ==